 All pregnant women between the ages of 18-45 with a history of psychiatric illness are eligible to enroll in the registry.
 The primary goal of this Registry is to determine the frequency of major malformations, such as heart defects, cleft lip, or neural tube defects, in infants exposed to atypical antipsychotics and antidepressants during pregnancy.
 We are currently seeking both controls and those being treated with atypical antipsychotics and/ or antidepressants.
 For more information, please visit this page, call 1-866-961-2388 or e-mail firstname.lastname@example.org.

 Course of ADHD in Pregnancy and the Postpartum

 If you are less than 20 weeks pregnant and have a history of ADHD, you may be eligible to take part in an observational research study for women maintaining, decreasing, or discontinuing psychostimulants during pregnancy and the postpartum.
-Women who participate will have 6 study visits from time of enrollment (<20 weeks pregnant) to 24 weeks postpartum.
-The first visit must be in-person at Massachusetts General Hospital with the option to complete the remaining visits in-person or over the phone.
+Women who participate will have 6 study visits that can be completed in-person at Massachusetts General Hospital or over the phone.

 For more information, please call (617)726-2912 or email the study coordinator at email@example.com

 Are you pregnant or planning a pregnancy?
 Do you feel depressed or have a history of depression?
 If you are less than 28 weeks pregnant or trying to conceive and have experienced depression now or in the past, you may be eligible to take part in a research study for the treatment of depression with a prenatal supplement.
 For more information, please visit this page, call Taylor at 617-643-9284 or email firstname.lastname@example.org